 2) You eat plenty of lean meats and poultry:

-- White chicken meat, and than primarily means chicken breasts (with no skin)
+- White chicken meat, and that primarily means chicken breasts (with no skin) — dark meat has a lot of fat, as does the skin

 - Lean steak cuts (sirloin and round steak)